 Happiness: that’s the key to the book.
 In spite of its bleak outlook on human nature and human history, Hosseini is telling us we are created for happiness and freedom.
 Men are boys who find their joy in flying coloured kites high up in the blue sky of friendship and honesty, even if some of them have forgotten it, and play “other” games.
 The book voices the interrogation about religious terrorism, and denounces any violence in the name of Islam: but it also describes how deep hatred and intolerance are rooted in the heart of men.
 Generations will continue to suffer before generations can apply balm on the bruises and wounds caused by the religious and ethnic crimes.
 The pain and sinfulness described by The kite runner is as old as mankind itself, the folly and the animality too.
 Yet a message of hope and benevolence emerges of the rubble which so pitilessly crushes bodies, hearts and souls.
 As fragile as a kite in the winter sky, as faded as an old photo, as distant as a lost memory, but it’s there, waiting for children to be born again, and innocence to smile once more.

 If The kite runner grips you so well from the beginning onwards, it’s because of the necessity of its plot.
 Crime, punishment, redemption: a classic pattern, but associated with a clever flashback structure, and the charm and appeal of a visit through a history one wonders at re-discovering, it works perfectly.
-What has Amir has done, why he has done it, the consequences of this deed and the way he will be brought to amend things: this slowly evolves against the backdrop of the father’s story, which we weren’t aware of at the beginning: and thus we follow the events on two planes, and a logic articulation slowly emerges from them.
+What Amir has done, why he has done it, the consequences of this deed and the way he will be brought to amend things: this slowly evolves against the backdrop of the father’s story, which we weren’t aware of at the beginning: and thus we follow the events on two planes, and a logic articulation slowly emerges from them.
 Some events which first appear like coincidences are in fact soberingly meaningful consequences of the double structure.
 We might even see the plot as a three-tier system, because we have Amir’s childhood events, his adult’s perspective, and, looming behind, Baba’s life events that have influenced everything.

 So that even if Amir is the literary hero of the book (the narrator), his “heroism” owes much to the two other heroes, Baba and Hassan, who are the real moral heroes.
-Who they are and what they have done before him helps Amir to become a hero, but after them.
+Who they are and what they have done before him helps Amir to become a hero too, but after them.
 The moral stature of the father grows throughout the book, as more and more witnesses testify to it.
 Courage vs. cowardice becomes one of the novel’s great themes.
-One illustration: whereas one would say, because this belongs to the XXth century’s historical legacy, that cowardice is in the end wiser than courage (wars recognizing no moral values anymore), Baba represents the enduring virtue of courage even in the face of contemporary nihilistic wartime amoralism.
+One illustration: whereas one would say, because this belongs to the XXth century’s historical legacy, that cowardice (in its pacifist version) is in the end wiser than courage (wars recognizing no moral values anymore), Baba represents the enduring virtue of courage even in the face of contemporary nihilistic wartime amoralism.
 The scene where he stands up to defend the unknown feminine co-traveller during the flight out of Afghanistan, and so nearly misses being shot down by an unknown Russian soldier who had been eyeing the young woman: such courage might seem futile and reckless.
 Post-nazi, post XXth-century-horrors conventional wartime wisdom have long prepared the spectator for another code of morals.
 Why risk your life for a show of courage which your enemy will never recognize as such?
 Why remain human in front of beasts?
 Well, Baba standing up that night, superbly defiant of such calculations is a witness to a courage we all need, in fact.
 Courage contains perhaps a certain naivety, or thoughtlessness.
 Too much thinking, and you are in Hamlet’s boots.
 But that’s being unmindful of a reality which the book stresses so well: the penitent’s courage.

 Throughout religious history, pilgrimages have asked, and needed a special form of courage: one that is made of patience, endurance, and acceptance.
 But those who left their comfort and their peace to endure the troubles of travel and unknown territories were goaded along by another force: a need for atonement and purification.
 When one’s consciousness of sin, or perception of unworthiness reaches a certain degree (neither too shallow nor too deep; between acceptability and collapse), one normally reacts in ways to re-establish the level of purity or self-esteem one has lost.
 Hence the energy.
 Amir’s return to Afghanistan, away from the comfortable life he’s created for himself in San Francisco, is one such pilgrimage.
 His character is a combination of acceptance and disgust of cowardice, which he knows belongs to his personality.
 On the other hand, even if he feels responsible for what he as a child did to Hassan, he knows that children cannot be held responsible to the same extent that adults can.
 So what really makes him go back?
 And, when he’s back in front of Rahim Khan (the old friend of his dad’s who phoned him at the beginning of the novel), in Peshawar, why does he accept the terrible mission that Rahim asks him?
 Why doesn’t he tell himself (and thus justify his adult’s mental construction) that life needs oblivion, that memory itself helps people forget, as a good protection for the balance of the self?